MODE OF ENTRY TO UKRAINE FOR FOREIGNERS

 Please note:The Consular office has full authority to evaluate and request more documents than those submitted by the applicant.
 The latter is hereby informed that submitting the aforementioned documents does not guarantee automatic issuance of the visa.

-2. Short-term visa (VC), non- petition based of visas, which will allow stay in Ukraine for less than 90 days within 180 days starting from the first entry to Ukraine.
-This visa will be issued as a one-entry, two-entries and multiple-entries valid for the period of up to 5 years.
+1. Short-term visa (C), allows stay in Ukraine for the period up to 90 days within 180 days starting from the date of first entry to Ukraine (not issued to the US citizens).
+There are single entry, two-entries and multiple-entries visas valid for the period of up to 5 years.

-Original Letter of Invitation from Ukrainian ministries or other state or governmental bodies.
+Letter of Invitation from the Ukrainian Ministry or other State or Governmental Authorities.

 Original Letter of Invitation from Ukrainian hospital.

-Document which confirmed the registration of investment to the economy of Ukraine (no less than 50 000 USD).
+Document confirming the registration of investment to the economy of Ukraine.

-Employment authorization document - (DOZVIL NA PRATSEVLASHTUVANNIA) in the name of the applicant issued by the Ukrainian State Center of Employment and obtained for him/her in advance by the employer in Ukraine.
+Employment permit - (DOZVIL NA PRATSEVLASHTUVANNIA) issued by the Ukrainian State Center of Employment for applicant (to be arranged in advance by the employer in Ukraine).

 International technical assistance

-Original letter of Invitation from Ukrainian state organization which is a recipient of International technical assistance as well as the confirmation of registration of the International technical assistance project.
+Original letter of Invitation from Ukrainian Authority of Ukraine that is a recipient of International technical assistance as well as the confirmation of registration of the International technical assistance project.

-An original letter of invitation from a Ukrainian religious organization for a foreign missionary must contain or be accompanied by a written confirmation under the signature and seal of a responsible official of the Ministry of Culrture of Ukraine on Religious Matters or of the department on religious matters of a regional or city administration depending on where the sponsoring organization is registered.
+The original letter of invitation from a Ukrainian religious organization for a foreign missionary must contain or be accompanied by a written approval under the signature and seal of a responsible official of the Ministry of Culture of Ukraine or regional/city administration depending on where the inviting organization is registered.